botcrypto-io/awesome-crypto-trading-bots/README.md

 An awesome list about crypto trading bots, with open source bots, technical analysis and market librairies, data providers, ... :robot: :rocket:

-Build with love by [botcrypto](https://botcrypto.io), the best no-code crypto trading bot tool.
+Build with love by [botcrypto](https://botcrypto.io), a no-code crypto trading bot platform.

 ## Table of contents